netascode/terraform-nxos-route-target-helper/examples/complete/README.md

 $ terraform apply
 ```

-Note that this example will create resources.
-Resources can be destroyed with `terraform destroy`.
+This example does not create any resources.

 ```hcl
 module "main" {